irods/irods_docs/docs/developers/logging.md

 - A container holding one or more `log::key_value`'s
     - The container must support begin/end iterators (e.g. `std::vector<log::key_value>`)
 - A format string followed by a list of arguments
+- A format string followed by an invocable object that returns a tuple-like object containing the format arguments

 ## Creating a new Category